 The SRA has published the latest version of our Handbook, which includes changes to the regulation of consumer credit work.

-Firms carrying out consumer credit work that cannot rely on our regulatory arrangements should have sought separate regulation from the FCA or stopped this activity.
+Firms carrying out consumer credit work that cannot rely on the SRA’s regulatory arrangements should have sought separate regulation from the FCA or stopped this activity.
 Further information on this area is available here:

 The other change to version 16 of the Handbook involves simplifying the process of approval for firms.
 The rule requiring firms applying for authorisation to explain what reserved legal activities they will be carrying out has been removed.
 That will make it easier for new firms to obtain authorisation, and support flexible business models.